FaizRasool/threetiertemplate/README.md

 *Secure consumer management:* Consumers should be provided with the tools required to help them securely manage their service.
 > Customers administer their Azure resources through the Azure portal, which provides access to all virtual machines, databases, cloud services, and
-> other resources configured for the customer�s account.
+> other resources configured for the customer's account.
 Web access to the Azure portal is secured by industry-standard Transport Layer Security (TLS) 1.2
 > connections using 2048-bit RSA/SHA256 encryption keys, as recommended by CESG/NCSC .
 Role-based access controls are provided to enable customers to provide
 > limited access to Azure management resources for specific users and groups.